 The way you are ordering repeat medication has changed.
 If you have already registered for Patient Access click here to order your medication.

 If you have not yet registered for Patient Access to order your repeat prescription, please do so by clicking here.
 The old method of requesting prescriptions is no longer available.
-Once you have registered, you will be contacted by the surgery to activate your account.
+Once you have registered, you will be asked to present photo ID at the surgery to activate your account.

 If you have registered successfully and have your log in numbers, please click on the Patient Access box for your next order.
 Many thanks for your continued co-operation.

 We are aware that the Patient Access system will not allow patients to request medication which is NOT on their repeat medication list.
 If you experience this problem, please send your request on an email to:

 Your request will then be actioned in the usual way.

 Changes to the way you order repeat medication: